OMH Divisions and Offices:

 New York State Incident Management and Reporting System (NIMRS)

-NIMRS is a streamlined, Internet-based tool for incident reporting and clinical risk management.
+NIMRS is a secure, web-based application for incident reporting and clinical risk management.
 For Hospitals, NIMRS also contains a separate module for reporting and evaluating the use of restraint and seclusion.